Suppose

 .

-In order to differentiate with respect to
+In order to differentiate

 , I’ll use the product rule of differentiation.